Akita

 Absolutely!
 When well-socialised from puppyhood, Akitas make excellent family dogs, especially with older children who understand how to interact respectfully with dogs.
 They're naturally protective of their families but need proper training to ensure their guarding instincts are well-managed.

-Expect to pay between $1,500-$3,000 for an Akita puppy from a reputable breeder.
+In Australia, expect to pay between $4,000 and $6,000 AUD for an Akita puppy from a reputable, ANKC-registered breeder.
 You can also find Akitas through rescue organisations, which is often a more affordable option while giving a dog a second chance.

 Size is the most obvious difference - Akitas can weigh up to 59kg while Shiba Inus are only around 9kg.
 Both are Japanese spitz breeds with similar appearances, but Akitas are much larger and have different temperament needs.